 William Hills has been quickly expanding around the U.S. Out of 20 states where sports betting is legal, and 13 in which it has officially launched, William Hill already runs shops in 10, including minnows such as Rhode Island.

-With the total handle in 2019 standing at $13 billion across all legal states in America, Jefferies experts now believe that William Hill can generate $5 billion profit opportunity in light of the quickly expanding industry.
+With the total handle in 2019 standing at $13 billion across all legal states in America, Jefferies experts now believe that William Hill can generate a $5 billion profit opportunity in light of the quickly expanding industry.

 Another area which William Hill can look forward to capitalize from is the expansion of the online casino segment, which is mostly limited to New Jersey and Pennsylvania at the present moment.
 Yet, the sportsbook and gaming companies is well-poised to expand into the iGaming segment in the U.S. as well.